-- For North American students: three months prior to the anticipated starting date. - For non-North American students: four months prior to the anticipated starting date. - For students applying to the Department of Educational and Counseling Psychology: March 1.
+- For North American students: three months prior to the anticipated starting date. - For non-North American students: four months prior to the anticipated starting date. - For students applying to the Department of Graduate Psychology & Counseling: students are encouraged to apply by March 1.

 Application Procedure.
-In addition to meeting the general requirements for graduate admission as listed on pp. 42-47, applicants to the School of Education should note the following GRE requirements.
+In addition to meeting the general requirements for graduate admission as listed on pp. 44-49, applicants to the School of Education should note the following GRE requirements.